marmelab/ng-admin/README.md

 ### View Types

-Each entity has 5 views that you can customize:
+Each entity has 6 views that you can customize:

 - `listView`:
 - `creationView`
 - `editionView`
+- `showView` (unused by default)
 - `deletionView`
 - `dashboardView`: this is a special view to define a panel in the dashboard (the ng-admin homepage) for an entity.